This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 As the week wrapped up, a tired and happy bunch of guys started the long drive back to civilization and our families.
 But first that meant back in the truck and back down the Dalton, all five of us, next to each other for many hours after a week without running water….we smelled.
 We smelled so badly the best I can do is steal a line from Anchorman: “…it smells like, like a used diaper…filled with….Indian food.”
 I kid you not when I say we “accidentally” spilled gasoline on ourselves topping off the truck and it smelled better.

 The snow covered tundra made for a picturesque departure and we arrived back in Anchorage in one piece.
 Tired yet happy.
 I was able to avoid the hotel cost by staying with family before the flight home and gored myself with caribou and salmon after a week of snickers bars and Mountain House meals.

-Even though I do not understand what drives her to find these deals, points, and opportunities, I can say that her passion and commitment has paid off for both of us and I am especially thankful for this trip her travel bug is allowing me to take.
+Even though I do not understand what drives Becky to find these points and opportunities, I can say that her passion and commitment has paid off for both of us and I am especially thankful for this trip the travel bug allowed me to take.
 The game of travel deals does not always work out so nicely, and we have had our share of plans not pan out, but when they do the cost savings can be real.
-I was the doubting Thomas who needed to experience firsthand to believe, so I hope that this encourages some of you to put a goal from your bucket list on the calendar and try to make it happen.
+I was a doubting Thomas who needed to experience firsthand to believe, so I hope that this encourages some of you to put a goal from your bucket list on the calendar and try to make it happen.
 I am sure glad that I did.